nerrma/thesis/presentations/src/ThesisCPres.md

 ## Infinitesimal Jackknife

-We omit the derivation of IJ for brevity.
-The general idea is again to perform a first-order Taylor expansion to approximate LOOCV, though around the weights of a Jackknife.
+The general idea is again to perform a first-order Taylor expansion to approximate LOOCV, around the weights of a Jackknife.

 The final form derived for this case is
 \begin{align*}